uclasystem/dorylus/README.md

 > Dataserver is originally is a push-based ASPIRE implementation, a cleaned up version of gift (forked on July 06, 2016).
 Implemented streaming-like processing as in Tornado (SIGMOD'16) paper.

 Now the main logic of the engine has been completely simplified, and we integrate it with AWS Lambda threads.
-Ultimate goal is to achieve "*Affordable AI*" with the cheap scalability of serverless computing.
+Ultimate goal is to achieve "*Affordable AI*" with the benefit of **cheap scalability** brought by serverless computing.

 ## Architecture